corelight/LLM-Ninja/Readme.md

 ![open-webui Knowledge](images/open-webui-knowledge-netsupport-1.png)
 ![open-webui NetSupport Knowledge](images/open-webui-knowledge-netsupport-2.png)

-You can then support `#netsupport` and select the new collection in an example query to an LLM:
+You can then type `#netsupport` in a chat prompt and click on the new collection for an example query to an LLM:

 ![open-webui NetSupport Knowledge Response](images/open-webui-knowledge-netsupport-3.png)